VA Regional Office

 Understanding VA Form Letters

-Section 3.159 of the U.S. Code of Federal Regulations S 3.159 stipulates what type of information the Department of Veterans Affairs must provide to help veterans with their claims.
-These letters are required to inform claimants about the evidence needed for the claim, acceptable proof to support the claim, the date the evidence must be submitted and the consequences of the evidence not being received.
+Section 3.159 of the U.S. Code of Federal Regulations stipulates the type of information VA must provide to help Veterans with their claims.
+Development letters are supposed to inform claimants about the evidence needed to perfect their claim, acceptable proof to support the claim, the date the evidence must be submitted and the consequences of the evidence not being received.
 Unfortunately, much of the language in development letters (and other VA correspondence) is boilerplate language required by law.
 This means the letters you get from the VA are not straightforward and may not even be tailored to your exact situation.
-Usually, VA correspondence is several pages long, contain numerous attachments, and in general, confuse most veterans.
+Usually, VA correspondence is several pages long, contains numerous attachments, and in general, confuses most Veterans.

 - Does VA Acknowledge All Your Evidence?
-Check to see what evidence the VA has acknowledged receiving.
-Often the VA does not properly acknowledge all the evidence you have submitted.
-So if you don't see an acknowledgment of evidence you know was submitted with your claim, don't assume VA didn't receive it.
+Check to see what evidence VA has acknowledged receiving.
+Often VA does not properly acknowledge all the evidence you submitted.
+If you don't see an acknowledgment of evidence and you know it was submitted with your claim, don't assume VA didn't receive it.
 VA may simply have failed to acknowledge receipt.
 But don't assume.
 Make sure you check with VA.

 - Understand VA's Instructions.
-It is critical that you follow any instructions or provide any information the VA requests in their development letters.
-For example, if you have filed a claim for post traumatic stress disorder and the VA requires a stressor statement, it is imperative you provide the information requested.
-If you fail to provide this information, a decision on your claim will be made without that information and will likely result in a negative decision.
-If the VA tells you they have been unable to obtain private treatment records you have identified, you must get those records and submit them to the VA.
-Once the VA has tried to obtain private records and been unsuccessful, they will move forward with their decision without this information unless you can provide it for review.
+It is critical that you follow any instructions or provide any information VA requests in its development letters.
+For example, if you have filed a claim for post traumatic stress disorder (PTSD) and VA requires a stressor statement, you must provide the information requested.
+If you fail to provide this information, a decision on your PTSD claim will be made without it and will likely result in a negative decision.
+Also, if VA tells you it has been unable to obtain the private treatment records you have identified, you must get those records and submit them to VA.
+Once the VA has tried to obtain private records and been unsuccessful, they will move forward with their decision without this information...unless you can provide it for review.

-Finally, the VA disability claims process is complicated and complex.
-Attempting to file a appeal on your own may seem daunting.
-If you've been denied disability benefits you can now contact an attorney to assist you with contesting this denial.
-Contact this law firm for help at 713-572-4VET (4838) or fill-out our intake form.
+VA's disability claims process is complicated and complex.
+It's so difficult that approximately 70% of disability claims are initially denied by VA.
+Attempting to appeal on your own may seem daunting.
+But, you are not alone.
+If VA has denied your claim for disability benefits, you are entitled to an attorney to assist you with contesting VA's denial.